paddelia1/csvToSnowflake/README.md

 Data is loaded as Staging Data (raw data), use another ETL tool such as DBT to build the final business objects in Snowflake.

 You can reload multiple time the same file, there will be no duplication of data.
-Aftger the initial load you will no longer need to keep the 3 create options checked.
+After the initial load you will no longer need to keep the 3 create options checked.

 How to use